Vega One is one of the higher end protein shake options that many people have referred me to.

 - Business Model: I can’t tell you how many times I’ve been approached by “distributors” pushing Shakeology on me.
 It’s not that it’s a terrible supplement, but the people selling it really have no idea what they are talking about.
 It’s kind of like a pyramid scheme or multi-level marketing system.
 They’ve been very successful at what they do, but I get turned off by my “friends” trying to convince me to buy through them.
 I’m a trainer myself so it’s even more of a nuisance.

-- Cost: Despite Vega One being among the more pricey supplements, it is still far less expensive that Shakeology.
+- Cost: Despite Vega One being among the more pricey supplements, it is still far less expensive that the Shakeology alternative.
 Vega One averages $2.65 per serving, while Shakeology is over $4 per serving (based on a 44 gram serving of each).

 FAQ About Vega One Protein